bhavinamin/kubernetes-mongodb-mongoexpress/readme.md

  ## Security
 - mongo-express runs the default admin:pass credentials
-- Database crews are stored in a secrets file and references as environment variables in the mongo-express deployment
+- Database creds are stored in a secrets file and references as environment variables in the mongo-express deployment